-On a late October night in Toronto, Canada, I rolled my suitcase into my Airbnb for the week and wanted nothing more than to climb into bed.
+On a late October night in Toronto, Canada, I rolled my suitcase into my rented room for the week and wanted nothing more than to climb into bed.
 But, I’d had this fear of bed bugs ever since my friend found some in her apartment in Peru.

 “Maybe I should check the room for bed bugs first,” I thought.